 If you’re in the private sector and need any further support with IR35, check out our “Getting your contracting business ready for IR35 in the private sector” for more information.

 If you have any questions about business insurance, or you think you may not currently have the right cover in place, you can talk to our insurance partner – Kingsbridge.
-You can contact them by phone or using our online form, all the details are on our small business insurance page, in order to make sure you’re all set before April 2021 rolls around.
+You can contact them by phone or using our online form, all the details are on our small business insurance page.